Holi (1984 film): Production

 Holi was shot mainly on the campus of the Film and Television Institute of India (FTII), Pune and Fergusson College, Pune.
 The iconic Fergusson College banyan tree had just fallen and Ketan Mehta, who had studied at Fergusson College, improvised and picturized a song with the main characters on the tree singing about the falling of a symbolic 'system'.
+The editing, sound recording, and mixing were done at FTII.
 This film was a part of the student project.
+The FTII student participants credited in the movie include future cinematographers Anil Mehta and Piyush Shah, and filmmakers Rajan Khosa and Anant Balani.

+The film includes several long takes using a hand-held camera, and many of these are one-shot takes, which called for added effort, particularly from the cast as well as from the director of photography, Jehangir Choudhary.